austinbv/dino/README.md

 High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
 They multitask a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
 If you need more I/O, integration is seamless.
 Connect another board and instantiate.

 Each physical component you connect to your board(s) maps to a Ruby object you can use directly.
 You get to think about your hardware and appplication logic, not all the stuff in between.

+### Supported Hardware

-See supported hardware [here](HARDWARE.md).
+See a full list of supported mircocontroller platforms, interfaces, and components [here](HARDWARE.md).

 ## Getting Started
 #### 1) Install the Gem